iXab3r/EyeAuras.Wiki/ru/scripting/examples/basic/click-on-text.md

     .Where(x => x.Text == "HVDK") //or any other logic
     .FirstOrDefault();
 if (textToClickOn == default){
-    throw new ArgumentException("Failed to find valid text");
+    throw new ArgumentException("Failed to find text segment matching your conditions");
 }

 var textLocationOnScreen = data.ToScreen(textToClickOn.Region);